 Padmini was the second wife of Maharaja of Mewar Rana Rawal Ratan Singh.
 Maharana Rana Rawal Ratan Singh had won her hand in marriage in a swayamwar.
-Maharani Padmini was daughter of Maharaja Gandharva and Maharani Champavati of Singhala clan of Sri Lanka.
+Maharani Padmini was daughter of Maharaja Gandharvasena and Maharani Jamvati of Kumbalgarh in Bikaner, Rajasthan.
 Rana Rawal Ratan Singh was already married to Queen Nagmati.

 Allahuddin Khilji was the Sultan of Delhi and he had only one ambition in life to become a second Alexander the great and conquer as many kingdoms as possible.
 In 1303 he attacked Mewar whose king was Padmini’s husband Rana Rawal Ratan Singh.
 The siege took quite a few days and the Mewar army was very less in number compared to Alllahuddin’s army.